 About Me

 Before entering graduate school, I graduated from the University of Michigan with a B.S. in Economics.
 I then entered an analytics development program at Cardinal Health Inc., where I worked primarily in advanced analytics and strategic pricing.
-There, I helped build an algorithm to reshape sales territories of medical sales representatives across the country.
+There, our team used CMS data and internal product data to help benchmark Hospital Systems with their neigherest neighbors.
+I also helped build an algorithm to reshape sales territories of medical sales representatives across the country.
 Together with my two teammates, this effort was recognized as the top advanced analytics project of the year 2016-2017 across the entire (Fortune 15) company.
 After two years at Cardinal Health, I returned to academia, completing the pre-doctoral MA in Economics at Miami University, and subsequently entering the PhD program at the Ohio State University.
+Following the completion of my PhD, I worked as a postdoctoral scholar in Health Economics, studying questions particularly related to financial toxicity, social determinants of health, and intergenerational/intrahousehold effects of chronic illness.